 |On dialysis & Pediatric patients - Initiate at 0.45 mcg/kg intravenously or subcutaneously every 7 days or 0.75 mcg/kg every 14 days|

 Conversion from Epoetin alfa to Aranesp in patients with CKD on dialysis

 Aranesp is administered less frequently than epoetin alfa.

 Administer Aranesp once weekly in patients who were receiving epoetin alfa 2 to 3 times weekly.

 Administer Aranesp once every 2 weeks in patients who were receiving epoetin alfa once weekly.

 Maintain the route of administration (intravenous or subcutaneous injection).

 LENGTH OF AUTHORIZATION

-Coverage will be provided for 45 days and may be renewed.
+ESRD: Coverage will be provided for 12 months and may be renewed.

 Refer to DOSAGE LIMITS below